afcastano/aws-gcp-migration/README.md

 ...
 make destroy
 ```

+These will install all resources in both GCP and AWS.

-Open the browser and navigate to the `lb_eip` url printed in the console after `make apply`
+Open the browser and navigate to the `lb_eip` url printed in the console after the aws terraform apply.

 ## Connecting to the EC2 instances